DCSCR: A Class-Specific Collaborative Representation based Network for Image Set Classification: Proposed Method

 \subsection{CSCR-based Metric Learning Module}

 Through the above two modules, only frame-level feature representations can be obtained, our next goal is to learn concept-level feature representations.
 As aforementioned, we think the ideal concept-level feature representation of an image set should be automatically adjusted based on the image set to be compared.
-Hence, the class-specific collaborative representation (CSCR\footnote{Our previous works \cite{gao2022class, gao2022joint} have demonstrated the effectiveness of CSCR in image set classification field.}) is used to adaptively learn the concept-level feature representations and thus obtain the distance similarities between different sets.
-More specifically, the CSCR-based metric learning module consists of two parts: virtual modeling layers and CSCR-based contrastive loss function.
+Hence, inspired by the adaptive modeling idea of traditional collaborative representation for ISC, we propose the CSCR-based metric learning module (CSCRMLM), in which the class-specific collaborative representation (CSCR\footnote{Our previous works \cite{gao2022joint} have demonstrated the effectiveness of CSCR in image set classification field.}) is used to adaptively learn the concept-level feature representations and thus obtain the distance similarities between different sets.

+CSCRMLM inherits the core advantage of collaborative representation in adaptively learning the weight coefficients of image samples for concept-level feature construction, and makes two key improvements to address the limitations of traditional methods.
+Different from traditional collaborative representation methods that use low-level handcrafted features, our CSCRMLM takes the deep frame-level features (local and global) learned by DFE and GFLM as input, which provides more discriminative visual information for concept-level modeling.
+In addition, we design a CSCR-based contrastive loss function to integrate the adaptive weight learning of CSCR into the end-to-end deep network training, realizing the joint optimization of frame-level feature learning and concept-level metric learning, which is very different from the separate feature extraction and metric learning of traditional collaborative representation methods.
+Finally, the CSCR-based metric learning module is designed to consist of two components: a virtual modeling layer and a CSCR-based contrastive loss function.

 \textbf{Virtual modeling layer.} Assuming that there is a virtual image $\mathit{v}$ at the intersection of two spanning subspaces $\mathbf{\overline{X}}$, $\mathbf{\overline{Y}}$, so it can be modelled by these subspaces as $v_{x}=\mathbf{\overline{X}}{\alpha}$ and $v_{y}=\mathbf{\overline{Y}}{\beta}$, based on the definition of spanning subspaces.
 Thus, the distance between the two image sets can be replaced by the distance between $v_{x}$ and $v_{y}$.
 Here, the concept-level feature representations, i.e. $\mathbf{\overline{X}}{\alpha}$ and $\mathbf{\overline{Y}}{\beta}$, can be seen as the outputs of a virtual modeling layer.